-We are able to help with this, as one of our trained consultants can come and audit your site and offer advice on how to improve on their findings.
-If you then need extra help or assistance, we can also help you implement any changes needed before your certification audit.
+We are able to help with this, as we can recommend a trained consultant who can come and audit your site and offer advice on how to improve on their findings.
+If you then need extra help or assistance, they can then help you implement any changes needed before your certification audit.

 What happens after the certification body have audited us?

 Once your audit has been completed, you will have 28 days to close out any non-conformances to the root cause and provide sufficient evidence of these to the certification body.

 Your certificate will not be issued until they have reviewed this evidence and confirmed the non-conformances have been closed.
 Issuing your certificate can take 42 days from the day of your audit.

 What grade can we expect to receive?

 Depending on how many non-conformances that were raised in your audit, you will get an AA, A, B, C or D grade or a fail.
 If you have opted to have an unannounced audit there will be a ‘+’ after your grade.
 The grade will be based on the number and type of non-conformances you receive.
 The grades are awarded as follows: